lisahlmsch/MachineLearning/HierarchicalClustering.md

 Recommendation: Choose a threshold that crosses the longest vertical line.

+* Pro: The optimal number of clusters can be obtained by the model itself, practical visualisation with the dendrogram
+* Not appropriate for large datasets

 ### Business Problem (Udemy)
 Segement clients in different groups based on information on their annual income and spending score